-The maritime lawyers at Trueb & Beard LLC, have been helping injured seaman and fisherman recover maintenance and cure benefits for over 80 combined years.
+The maritime lawyers at Trueb Berne & Beard, LLP, have been helping injured seaman and fisherman recover maintenance and cure benefits for over 80 combined years.
 They have handled thousands of maintenance and cure claims.
 If you have questions about your right to maintenance and cure benefits contact our maritime injury lawyers for a free initial consultation, at 907-802-4559.

 Maritime law provides valuable legal protections to injured fishermen and seamen.
 In almost all cases, fisherman and fish processors have the right to maritime benefits called maintenance and cure.
 Vessel owners who willfully fail to properly pay an injured seaman proper maintenance and cure benefits may be subject to a claim against themselves for punitive damages.

 Medical Expenses And “Cure” Benefits

 Under federal maritime laws injured seaman, fisherman, and fish processors injured while working aboard vessels at sea are entitled to have all their reasonable and necessary medical expenses paid for by the vessel owner.
 Medical expenses that are covered include such things as medical evacuation; doctor bills, hospital bills, therapy expenses, prescription and medication charges, prosthetic devices and more.

 This medical coverage for seaman is a no-fault benefit; if your injury or illness arises while working aboard your vessel, it in most cases will be covered as a “cure” benefit under federal maritime law.
 Maritime law favors the injured seaman, and all doubts as to entitlement to maintenance and cure expenses must be resolved in favor of the injured seaman.
 The obligation to pay a seaman injury-related medical bills extends to claims for preexisting injuries.
 A nonwork-related medical expense may also be covered in some cases under the maintenance and cure doctrine.